jsonerrorsdebuggingfetchapi

 Fix 4: Handle Authentication Redirects

-If the error only happens after login expires, catch 401 and redirect to login:
+If the error happens after user inactivity, catch 401 responses before parsing:

 javascript